JeffyuehLin/Data-Structure-Class/hw1/README.txt

             int index;
             char name[10010];
         }
-        ※index is the index which the next name should insert ※name is store the name, and the maximun of the name is 10010 char.
+        #index is the index which the next name should insert
+        #name is store the name, and the maximun of the name is 10010 char.
-        ※The program only can store 1000 data.
+        #The program only can store 1000 data.

     There are four options which the user can choose: input "1": read the data from file which the name of the file is "data.csv"